kadirayk/PROSECO/README.md

  * a file "groundingroutine.bat" replaces the placeholders of the prototype by concrete values and builds the package
  * a file "initconfiguration.bat" bootstraps the ready software package for productive usage (if necessary)
  * a folder "strategies" containing the search strategies (sub-folders) to derive concrete compositions.
 Each search-strategy folder must contain a file run.bat that is used by PROSECO to launch a strategy

+## Starting The Server
+A web server is contained withing PROSECO to provide an interface to the user.
+A Prototype-specific interview is presented via this web server to get necessary inputs of the prototype from the user.
+ * Run `de.upb.crc901.proseco.view.app.Application` as java application to start up the server
+ * You can then access the web application via `http://localhost:8080/init`
+ * Fill the input with `ic` for imageclassification prototype or `automl` for AutoML prototype
+ * You will be presented with the interview of selected prototype, fill the necessary inputs of the interview
+ * At the end of the interview, best solution will be presented as result